Things to Do in Rwanda – Africa’s Luxury Destination

 Bathroom at Kigali Serena Hotel

-For the ultimate luxury experience, stay at Kigali Serena Hotel which is a 5-star hotel in the heart of Kigali.
-The facilities include a pool, spa, gym, restaurant, bar and reliable wifi.
+For the ultimate luxury experience, stay at Kigali Serena Hotel, a 5-star property in the heart of Kigali that’s often considered the city’s best hotel.
+The facilities include a beautiful outdoor pool, a relaxing spa, a fully equipped gym, an excellent restaurant and bar, and reliable high-speed Wi-Fi — something you’ll appreciate if you’ve been traveling around Africa.

-What I especially enjoyed was the gorgeous pool area and one of the biggest and well-equipped hotel gyms I’ve seen in Africa.
+What I especially enjoyed was the gorgeous pool area — perfect for cooling off after a day in the city — and one of the biggest and best-equipped hotel gyms I’ve seen in Africa.
+Whether you want to swim, work out, or just relax, the hotel provides everything you need in one place.

-If you have stayed at Serena Hotel in Kigali, Lake Kivu Serena might not feel as luxurious, but it’s still definitely the best option in the area.
-There’s a small gym, pool area and sundeck, restaurant, bar, and what I enjoyed the most – a private beach.
-The location is perfect, and you can get some spectacular lake views from your room.
+If you’ve already stayed at Serena Hotel in Kigali, the Lake Kivu Serena Hotelmight feel slightly less luxurious, but it’s still by far the best option in the area.
+The property features a small but well-equipped gym, a pool area with a sundeck, a restaurant, and a lively bar.
+What I personally enjoyed the most was the private beach, where you can relax right by the shores of Lake Kivu.
+The location is excellent, and many rooms come with spectacular lake views straight from your balcony.

 Vegan dinner